Service Learning Initiatives

 The Lower School leads Potomac’s K-12 Coat Drive to benefit Cornerstones and their clients in need in northwestern Fairfax County.
-In fall 2015, more than 200 coats and several dozen warm hats, scarves, and gloves were collected across the school community.
+Each year more than 200 coats and several dozen warm hats, scarves, and gloves are collected across the school community.
 Potomac’s Third Grade Service Learning Committee took a leadership role in publicizing this effort; the students researched Cornerstones and the clients the organization serves, then developed a video to promote the drive and help guide needs-based donations, creating an initiative that was responsive to specific community needs.

 Sandwich Day and Service Trips to Martha’s Table

 Potomac has a two-decade school-wide tradition of monthly sandwich making to help feed individuals in need in Washington, DC.
 We added an academic component to this effort, when all fourth grade students visited Martha’s Table to learn more about our community partner’s mission to alleviate poverty in the District of Columbia.
 The service visits entail a tour of the 14th Street facility’s programs, including food preparation and the community thrift shop, as well as an opportunity to engage with young children in Martha’s Table’s Heathy Start Program.
 This annual experience will help our Middle School students understand that Potomac’s longstanding Sandwich Day is not a stand-alone activity but part of a broader strategic effort to help people in need in our local community.